merge/skulls/x230/README.md

 * [How to rebuild](#how-to-reproduce-the-release-images)

 ## TL;DR
-1. run `sudo ./x230_before_first_install.sh` on your current X230 Linux system
+1. If your Thinkpad is already running linux: run `sudo ./x230_before_first_install.sh` on it
 2. Power down, remove the battery.
 Remove the keyboard and palmrest.
-Connect a hardware flasher to an external PC (or a Raspberry Pi with a SPI 8-pin chip clip can directly be used), and run
+3. Connect a hardware flasher to an external PC (or a Raspberry Pi with a SPI 8-pin chip clip can directly be used)
-`sudo ./external_install_bottom.sh` on the lower chip and `sudo ./external_install_top.sh` on the top chip of the two.
+4. Run `sudo ./external_install_bottom.sh` on the lower chip
+5. Run `sudo ./external_install_top.sh` on the top chip of the two
-3. For updating later, run `./x230_skulls.sh`.
+6. Optionally: For updating later, run `./x230_skulls.sh`.
 No need to disassemble.

 And always use the latest [released](https://github.com/merge/coreboot-x230/releases) package.
 This will be tested.
 The git master branch is _not_ meant to be stable.
 Use it for testing only.

 ## First-time installation
-#### before you begin
-Before starting, run Linux on your X230, install `dmidecode` and run `sudo ./x230_before_first_install.sh`.
-It simply prints system information and helps you to be up to date.
-Also make sure you have the latest skulls-x230 package release by running `./upgrade.sh`.

-#### original BIOS update / EC firmware (optional)
+### If you are still on Windows and Lenovo BIOS

 Before flashing coreboot, consider doing one original Lenovo upgrade process in case you're not running the latest version.
 This is not supported anymore, once you're running coreboot (You'd have to manually flash back your backup images first, see later chapters).

+Check the [Lenovo Support site (which is quite good and actually helpful)](https://pcsupport.lenovo.com/de/en/products/laptops-and-netbooks/thinkpad-x-series-laptops/thinkpad-x230) and e.g. run the _Lenovo System Update for Windows_ to check for old BIOS, EC- or battery-firmware or other updateable firmwar.

-Also, this updates the BIOS _and_ Embedded Controller (EC) firmware.
+Also, this updates the BIOS (latest 2.74) _and_ Embedded Controller (EC) firmware.
 The EC is not updated anymore, when running coreboot.
 The latest EC version is 1.14 and that's unlikely to change.